【Major Points】

 • Fever combined with a stiff neck and pain.

-1. How to prevent headache?
+1. How to prevent headaches?

 2. How to relieve the pain?